-CebGo flies to over 32 destinations.
-Most CebGo flights are for destinations in Philippines but CebGo has international flights to several other countries as well, like for example Malaysia.
-From its main base in Cebu 30 flights depart every week.
-Many people who look for CebGo tickets look for flights to Manila and Tacloban.
+CebGo flies to over 27 destinations.
+CebGo is a domestic carrier only and does not have any international flights; only flights for domestic Philippines destinations.
+From its main base in Cebu 20 flights depart every week.
+Many people who look for CebGo tickets look for flights to Manila and Coron Busuanga.

 Utiket is a good place to start looking for CebGo flights as we can compare all flights by CebGo with hundreds of other airlines and dozens of booking websites.

 Each passenger can bring into the cabbin one standard bag with a maximum weight of 7 kg.

 Please be aware that in the price of CebGo tickets is not included any checked baggage.
 If you want to check-in a bag, you have to pay a fee.
 This differs per flight, please check the website of CebGo before placing your booking.

 Rebooking and flight changes are allowed, but the request to rebook has to be made more than 24 hours before scheduled time of departure, you have to pay a rebooking fee and the fare difference.

 Refunds will not be given only in special circumstances and will be done by creation of a Travel Fund in your name at Cebu Pacific.

 Unlike its sister airline Cebu Pacific, which exclusively uses Terminal 3, CebGo uses Terminal 4 (Manila Domestic Terminal) for all CebGo departures and arrivals.